medic/medic-docs/configuration/forms.md

 ### Extra docs

-- Extra docs can be added by defining structures in the model with the attribute db-doc="true", e.g.:
+- Extra docs can be added by defining structures in the model with the attribute db-doc="true". **Note that you must have lower-case `true` in your XLSform, even though Excel will default to `TRUE`.**

 #### Example Form Model